 At the Radio Shrine of the Little Flower, CHARLES E. COUGHLIN, the Radio Priest, finds there is a broadcast parishioner who believes in him; it is Cat.
 “One out of ten million ain’t bad, father,” says DAVE PEEL, a fallen angel.

-Lucy’s pursuit of the kernel of his being takes him to Brooklyn barrios; the cottage of JOANNA SOUTHCOTT, a prophetess, in 18th century Devonshire; New York City for the assassinations of a corrupted judge and, years later, a corrupted drug retailer; to Midlothian, Ohio and Alicia Drye, his mislaid love; to the Super Stud Ranch, an all-male brothel in Reno, where IAN EMORY HOBART, a grandson, is the featured gigolo; and at last to the Hobart farmstead in Willipaq, Maine.
+Lucy’s pursuit of the kernel of his being takes him among everyday citizens of the Midwife’s world — camp followers, close talkers, spirits, prophets and disgraced angels, larcenous ladies and upright gentlemen, eminences, footpads, shady real estate agents, hookers, pimps and household pets.
+To Brooklyn barrios; the cottage of JOANNA SOUTHCOTT, a prophetess, in 18th century Devonshire; New York City for the assassinations of a corrupted judge and, years later, a corrupted drug dealer; to Midlothian, Ohio and Alicia Drye, his mislaid love; to the Super Stud Ranch, an all-male brothel in Reno, where IAN EMORY HOBART, a grandson, is the featured gigolo; and at last to the Hobart farmstead in Willipaq, Maine.

 “You are an hallucination.”

 “You bet your ass, kemosabe,” says the deer.

 There is an attending chorus of JUDGE JOSEPH FORCE CRATER, Joanna Southcott and Charles E. Coughlin.
 They pay little attention to the tale of Lucy and Cat as they squabble among themselves.
 “There is a miraculous child among us.
 The new revelation might well be at hand.
 On the other hand... we’d still have Superman.
 Did you watch the TV show?”